steview-d/bookmarks/README.md

 - The name
 - No sidebar or top navigation as the tab is designed to closed as soon as the import is complete

 There is currently 1 unresolved bug with the extension.
 When the Chrome browser is opened for the first time, the first click of the extension does nothing.
 All subsequent clicks work as expected.
-If another new window is opened, the click works first time too.
+If another new window is opened, the click works first time.

 Since discovering this, I haven't yet investigated.
 It might be an easy fix.
 It might not.
 It's likely somewhere in between but it's not a priority as it doesn't affect the app so for now it's on hold.